riffomonas/RR_R25_2014/research_plan.md

   * How well results match what we're looking for in the canned activities
   * Number of executable codeblocks in markdown document
   * Number, frequency, quality of commits in the "Extend" activity
+  * Indication from future publications that automated analyses are being published? ($$$)

 **Autotutorial 4: blog**
 * Incoming:
+  * Knowledge:
-  * Knowledge: Experience working with a paper-based laboratory notebook, perhaps an electronic laboratory notebook
+    * Experience working with a paper-based laboratory notebook, perhaps an electronic laboratory notebook ==> Linear workflow
+    * Knowledge of popular blogs as log of people's opinions, history, etc
   * Misconceptions:
     * Paper-based notebooks are considered superior to ELNs
     * It is impossible to have a computational laboratory notebook
   * Conceptually difficult:
+    * Some web programming

 * Learning goals: